michaelrsweet/mxml/doc/body.md

 > Given the limited scope of what you use in XML, it should be trivial to code a
 > mini-XML API in a few hundred lines of code.

-I took my own challenge and coded furiously for two days to produced the initial public release of Mini-XML, total lines of code: 696.
+I took my own challenge and coded furiously for two days to produce the initial public release of Mini-XML, total lines of code: 696.
 Robert promptly integrated Mini-XML into Gutenprint and removed libxml2.

-Thanks to lots of feedback and support from various developers, Mini-XML has evolved since then to provide a more complete XML implementation and now stands at a whopping 3,839 lines of code, compared to 175,808 lines of code for libxml2 version 2.11.7.
+Thanks to lots of feedback and support from various developers, Mini-XML has evolved since then to provide a more complete XML implementation and now stands at a whopping 3,875 lines of code, compared to 175,808 lines of code for libxml2 version 2.11.7.